Documentary Film Photography with a Slow and Intentional Approach

 I believe no wedding, elopement, union, or ceremony must look a certain way to hold value.

 I encourage my couples to embrace their true selves.
-Whether that’s silly, contemplative, joyous, or even a little cranky, because photographs mean the most when they are telling the truth.
+Whether thatโs silly, contemplative, joyous, or even a little cranky, because photographs mean the most when they are telling the truth.
+The soul of documentary style photography is presence.

 I invest wholeheartedly in the people I photograph, offering support before, during, and after each session, wedding, or elopement.

-Your wedding day isn’t a performance —it’s a moment that holds so much more than just the photos.
-I want to help you experience a day that allows you to be fully present and open, something I especially love about smaller gatherings.
+Your wedding day isnโt a performance โitโs a day that holds so much more than just the photos.
+I want to help you be fully present and open, something I especially love about intimate weddings and elopements.

-My goal is for you to be so immersed in the moment that you forget I’m there, capturing it.
+My goal is for you to be so immersed in the moment that you forget Iโm there, capturing it.
 As an analog photographer, I take my time, and relish the process.
 Film encourages me to step back and let the people in front of me take the lead.
+Documentary style photography relies on observation and willingness to stay completely in the moment.